 After cleaning by hand, the external surfaces should be disinfected with a good quality disinfectant wipe.
-Any residue should rinsed off under cold running water, in a separate sink to that used for cleaning, and then dried with a clean tissue or paper wipe.
+Any residue should rinsed off under cold running water, in a separate sink to that used for cleaning, and then be dried with a clean tissue or paper wipe.
 After a careful, visual inspection, they are ready to be cleaned internally.

 On the inside